MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 - Do not send several proactive messages within a short amount of time.
 Some channels enforce restrictions on how frequently a bot can send messages to the user, and will disable the bot if it violates those restrictions.
 - Ad hoc proactive message is the simplest type of proactive message.
 The bot simply interjects the message into the conversation whenever it is triggered, regardless if the user is engaged in a separate topic of conversation.
 The bot will not attempt to change the conversation in any way.
 - To handle notifications more smoothly, consider other ways to integrate the notification into the conversation flow, such as setting a flag in the conversation state or adding the notification to a queue.
-- It is advisable that a bot does not create many conversations at once within a team channel but several 1:1 conversations with various users. (**Verify**)
+- It is advisable that a bot does not create many conversations at once within a team channel but several 1:1 conversations with various users. (**WARNING: Verify**)

 Proactive messages generally fall into one of the categories described below.